zzt93/syncer/doc/detail-feature.md

   - Supported version: depend on this [binlog connector lib](https://github.com/shyiko/mysql-binlog-connector-java)
   - Not support composite primary key
   - Not support update primary key
-  - Only support update/delete by query exact value, i.e. no support query analyzed field (`text` query when update)
+  - If you have extraQuery, only support update/delete by query exact value, i.e. no support query analyzed field (`text` query when update)
   - Data of numeric types (tinyint, etc) always returned **signed** regardless of whether column definition includes "unsigned" keyword or not.
   You may need to convert to unsigned if necessary.
     - If your output is MySQL, Syncer will handle this situation for you in new binlog connector